Programming and Volunteering

 Cultural Café serves as an informal weekly social venue for students, scholars, faculty and staff alike.
 A time to unwind and relax, have good conversation, make plans for the weekend, play games, and enjoy FREE coffee, tea and snacks.
-Cultural Café takes place every Friday from 2pm – 4pm during the academic school year (except for Fall, Spring, Christmas, and Summer breaks) at the Barnes & Noble bookstore Cafe.
+Cultural Café takes place every Friday from 2pm – 4pm during the academic school year (except for Fall, Spring, Christmas, and Summer breaks) at Brevard Hall in the first floor Woods Lounge.
 We hope to see you there!

 The Global Perspectives Living Learning Community is a collaborative initiative between the Office of International Programs, the Croft Institute for International Studies, the Department of Modern Languages and the Department of Student Housing that provides an on-campus residential environment that fosters academic and social success for students by incorporating a global, international perspective into their studies.
 Contact with faculty and staff in the Croft Institute, Modern Languages, and OIP as well as regularly scheduled activities–discussion groups, lectures, study groups, etc.–offers students tools to succeed in their chosen major while promoting the ideals of global citizenship.
 International students are able to practice English every day, while American students gain exposure to other languages of the world.
 Social events enliven the atmosphere on the floor and nurture the development of life-long relationships with other citizens of the world.